willardf/Hazel-Networking/README.md

 ##Features
 - TCP, UDP, Reliable UDP and (at some point) Web Sockets
 - Completely thread safe
-- All protocols are connection orientated (similar to TCP) and message based (similar to UDP)
+- All protocols are connection oriented (similar to TCP) and message based (similar to UDP)
 - Standardised interface so that all protocols can be used interchangeably with each other
 - IPv4 and IPv6 support
 - Automatic statistics about data passing in and out of connections